tmkhmbt/foraging_turtle_analysis_with_SNPs/mapping_to_genotyping.md

 done < sample_list.txt
 ```

-Then, run [gstacks](https://catchenlab.life.illinois.edu/stacks/comp/gstacks.php) to genotype each individual at each identified SNP.
+Then, run [gstacks](https://catchenlab.life.illinois.edu/stacks/comp/gstacks.php) module to genotype each individual at each identified SNP.

 `gstacks -I /path/to/bams/ -M /path/to/all_samples_map.txt --rm-pcr-duplicates -O /path/to/output/ -t 8`